nickmonad/bips.dev/web/content/350/index.md

 ## Acknowledgements

-Thanks to Rusty Russell for starting the discussion around intentionally breaking compatibility with existing senders, which is used in this specification.
-Thanks to Greg Maxwell for doing most of the computation for code selection and analysis.
+Thanks to Greg Maxwell for doing most of the computation for code selection and analysis, and comments.
+Thanks to Mark Erhardt for help with writing and editing this document.
+Thanks to Rusty Russell and others on the bitcoin-dev list for the discussion around intentionally breaking compatibility with existing senders, which is used in this specification.

 [1] **Why not permit both Bech32 and Bech32m for v0 addresses?**
 Permitting both encodings reduces the error detection capabilities (it